Hepatitis C Virus Genotype

 Reverse Transcription Polymerase Chain Reaction (RT-PCR) of target RNA sequences and Multiplexed Hybridization Detection.

 HCV genotype 1, 2, 3, 4, 5, or 6 will be reported.
-When HCV genotype 1 is detected, the subtype will also be reported.
+When HCV genotype 1 is detected, the subtype will also be reported as HCV genotype 1a or 1b.

 Hepatitis C virus (HCV) can cause acute hepatitis.
 However, HCV infection presents most frequently as a chronic hepatitis diagnosed on the basis of blood liver enzyme studies.
 Seventy-five to eighty percent (75-80%) of patients with acute HCV develop chronic hepatitis.
 Chronic hepatitis C is one of the major causes of cirrhosis, and the most common indication for liver transplantation in adults in the U.S. Chronic HCV infections may also be a major cause of hepatocellular carcinoma in the world.